TheLegendaryKizo/Just-another-run-of-the-mill-test/readme.md

-This be a collection* of tiny projects the gang and I made- Don't expect anything good, but if you find something you like, feel free to take it for absolutely anythin' (no strings attached, and no credit needed).
+This be a collection* of tiny projects the gang and I made- Don't expect anything good, but if you find something you like, feel free to take it for absolutely anything (no strings attached, and no credit needed).

 *an empty collection, but a collection nonetheless.